scikit-learn-contrib/imbalanced-learn/doc/over_sampling.rst

 Both SMOTE and ADASYN use the same algorithm to generate new samples.
-Considering a sample :math:`x_i`, a new sample :math:`x_{new}` will be generated considering its k neareast-neighbors.
+Considering a sample :math:`x_i`, a new sample :math:`x_{new}` will be generated considering its k neareast-neighbors (corresponding to ``k_neighbors``).
 For instance, the 3 nearest-neighbors are included in the blue circle as illustrated in the figure below.
 Then, one of these nearest-neighbors :math:`x_{zi}` will be selected and a sample will be generated as follows:

 .. math::